 Lifestyle changes during pregnancy may improve outcomes for obese women and their babies

+LONDON, ON – It has been shown that women who are obese are at higher risk for adverse pregnancy outcomes.
 Not only do one third of obese pregnant women develop gestational diabetes, they are also more likely to deliver babies with neonatal adiposity – a term to describe an increased amount of fat.
 These babies are more likely to be obese in childhood which increases their risk of developing type 2 diabetes.

 In a new analysis from a multi-centre randomized clinical trial, researchers found that counselling obese expectant mothers on both healthy eating and physical activity during pregnancy reduced the risk of neonatal adiposity.
 In particular, less time spent sitting was associated with improved outcomes.
 This is the first study to show that a lifestyle change during a mother’s pregnancy can influence the amount of fat present in a baby at birth.

 The DALI Lifestyle Study included expectant mothers classified as obese from nine European countries and a total of 334 babies.
 The expectant mothers were randomized to receive lifestyle counselling on physical activity, healthy eating or a combination of the two during pregnancy, and were compared to a control group of women who received no counselling.